kdheepak/blog/content/36-unicode-cheat-sheet.md

 Out[14]: ['🤦', '🏼', '\u200d', '♂', '️']
 ```

-However, in practice, indexing into a string may not be what we want or may not be useful in practice.
+However, in practice, indexing into a string may not be what we want or may not be useful.
 More often, we are either interested in:

 1) indexing into the byte string representation or